imclab/bluebox-ng/README.md

 Bluebox-ng
 ==========
-Bluebox-ng is a next generation UC/VoIP security tool.
+Bluebox-ng is an open-source VoIP/UC vulnerability scanner.
 It has been written in CoffeeScript using Node.js powers.
-This project is "our 2 cents" to help to improve information security practices in VoIP/UC environments.
+This project is "our 2 cents" to help to improve information security practices in this kind of environments.

 - **GitHub repo**: [https://github.com/jesusprubio/bluebox-ng](https://github.com/jesusprubio/bluebox-ng)
 - **IRC(Freenode)**: #breakingVoIP